Opera Productions

 Elisabeth Breuer - Cabri & Carmi (soprano)

-Produced by: Manuela Kloibmüller
+Direction: Manuela Kloibmüller

-Stage scenery: Isabella Reder
+Stage & Costume design: Isabella Reder

 ——————–